liewsanmin/liewsanmin.github.io/_posts/2022-12-12-how-to-avoid-rww-error.md

     ```

 The `write_application_to_ram` function or the main method creates an array or buffer in memory to hold the application data, and then uses a file input stream to read the data from the application file into the array or buffer.
 Once the application data is stored in the RAM, it can be accessed and used as needed.

-In summary, RWW errors can be a potential problem when writing data to flash memory with limited block size.
-By properly designing and implementing the software used to write data to the memory, and incorporating error detection and correction mechanisms, it is possible to avoid these errors and ensure the integrity of the data being written to the flash chip.

 # Add Error Detection and Correction Mechanisms